Last Updated on by Karl

 Two things about LinkedIn Learning are immediately obvious when looking at this comparison.

-Firstly, it’s very well-priced – only one of its most popular competitors is more affordable.
+Firstly, LinkedIn Learning is very well-priced – only one of its most popular competitors is more affordable.

-Secondly, its trial period absolutely rocks!
-A whole month to assess every aspect of the platform?
+Secondly, the LinkedIn Learning month free trial period absolutely rocks!
+A whole month to assess every aspect of LinkedIn Learning?
 Yes, please!

 How Does LinkedIn Learning Work?